-D.2 Results
+E.2 Results

 Figure D1 displays the main findings from Experiment 2B.
 Panel A displays comparisons of average donations across groups.
-In the control condition, where participants were only told that they are matched with a 24-year-old male from Switzerland, we observe an average transfer to the illegal in Switzerland, following a 2009 referendum.
-According to numbers from 2009, 57.5% of Swiss respondents are in favor of prohibiting the building of minarets.
+In the control condition, where participants were only told that they are matched with a 24-year-old male from Switzerland, we observe an average transfer to the are in favor of prohibiting the building of minarets.
 However, the person you are matched with did not vote in the referendum since he was under legal voting age" in wave 2.
 This anti-minarets, referendum treatment was intended to test whether providing information a view that is not only held by a majority but is also official would further change the donation rates.
 We found no effect of this additional treatment relative to the second treatment group, neither in the original version nor in the anonymous version of Experiment 2B, suggesting that institutionalization/legitimacy also does not seem to play a role on the receiver's side.